 Norway provided further information on its satellite tagging, photo id and biopsy sampling efforts.

-Greenland thanked the SC for its further explanation of the choice of SLAs and highlighted that the government of Greenland does not support the use of needs statements within the context of NAMMCO, not only for advice on humpback whales but also for bowhead, fin and minke whales.
+Greenland thanked the SC for its further explanation of the choice of SLAs and highlighted that the Government of Greenland does not support the use of needs statements within the context of NAMMCO, not only for advice on humpback whales but also for bowhead, fin and minke whales.

 Japan supported Greenland that catch limits should be set by the best available scientific knowledge and not be based on needs statements.